11 Things You Didn't Know You Could Ask For From A Hotel

 1. Forgotten toiletries

 Outside of soap or haircare products, hotels are usually pretty forthcoming with other forgotten toiletries as well.
-According to Lifehacker, a lot of hotels also have items like toothbrushes, toothpaste, deodorant, shaving kits, and sometimes even condoms on hand if you need them!
+A lot of hotels also have items like toothbrushes, toothpaste, deodorant, shaving kits, and sometimes even condoms on hand if you need them!
 While the outlet reiterates that not every hotel offers every kind of toiletry you might need, it never hurts to ask.

 Travelers are so used to the travel-sized toiletry freebies at hotels that many will stock up on them during their stay.
-Insider adds that some hotel chains like Kimpton Hotels are known for offering additional supplies for guests, including period hygiene products.
+Some hotel chains like Kimpton Hotels are known for offering additional supplies for guests, including period hygiene products.
 The outlet also reminds travelers to ask for more soap or shampoo if it's something they want.

 It should be noted that some hotels are moving away from single-use plastic toiletry bottles altogether.
 Per Forbes, some of the world's largest hotel brands have already moved away from the travel-sized versions of bath products in lieu of larger ones that can be refilled.
 According to the outlet, some of those companies include Hyatt, Intercontinental Hotels Group, and Marriott Hotels.
 Forbes reported that hotels getting rid of small toiletry bottles will save millions of pounds of plastic each year.